Introduction

 4. Quiz Funnel Bridge Page Example

 Why it works: people love personalized results.
-A quiz creates micro-commitments, builds curiosity, and makes the final offer feel tailored to the visitor’s needs.
+A quiz creates micro-commitments, builds curiosity, and makes the offer feel custom-made.

 5. Webinar Bridge Page Example

-Why it works: webinars establish authority and deliver value before selling.
-The bridge page’s job is to spark enough curiosity to get people to sign up and show up.
+Why it works: webinars build authority and deliver upfront value before pitching.
+The bridge page’s job is to spark enough curiosity to get people to register and actually show up.

 6. Case Study Bridge Page Example

 Why it works: proof converts.
-Seeing someone else succeed reduces skepticism and gives the visitor confidence that they can achieve the same result.
+People need evidence, not hype.
+Seeing someone else succeed lowers skepticism and makes the product feel reliable.

 7. Video Bridge Page Example